Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Noise operator and total influence

-Let $1\leq i\leq k$.
-We define $Y^i=X+Z^i$, where $Z^i$ are independent copies of $Z$.
-Each pair $(Y^i, Y^j)$ for $i\neq j$ has the correlation matrix $\rho I$, where $\rho=(1-2\epsilon)^2$, and $I$ is the identity matrix.
-For simplicity, we say that they are $\rho$-correlated.
-Notice that $Y_i$ are independent given the information of $X$.
-Together with \eqref{eq:prob-int}, the conditioning argument yields
+For $1\leq i\leq k$, we define $Y^i=X+Z^i$, where $Z^i$ are independent copies of $Z$.
+One can check that each pair $(Y^i, Y^j)$ for $i\neq j$ has the correlation matrix $\rho I$, where $\rho=(1-2\epsilon)^2$ and $I$ is the identity matrix.
+For simplicity, we say that they are {\emph {$\rho$-correlated}}.
+Since $Y_i$ are independent given $X$, together with \eqref{eq:prob-int}, the conditioning argument yields

-Owing to this relation, the results in the next section will be stated in terms of either LHS or RHS of the identity above.
+Owing to this relation, our results below will be stated in terms of either LHS or RHS of the above identity.

 The noise operator introduced before can be thought of as a special type of Markov semi-groups of Markov chains on graphs.
-(In our case, the graph is the discrete cube $\{0, 1\}^n$).
+(In our case, the underlying graph is the discrete cube).
+Hence, it may be worth to investigate the problem of $\alpha$-stability in more general contexts.
 To be more precise, let us consider the following simple continuous time Markov chain on a simple connected undirected graph $G=(V, E)$.
 Each vertex $x\in V$ is associated with an exponential clock, i.e., an exponential random variable with parameter 1.
-When the clock rings, the chain jumps to the neighbors of the current location with equal probability.
-In this case, the transition matrix is $K=D^{-1}A$, where $A$ is the adjacency matrix, and $D$ is the diagonal matrix with $D(x, x)=d_x$ the degree of $x$.
-The invariant measure of the Markov chain is $\mu(x)=d_x/\sum_{y}d_y$.
-The Markov semi-group $(P_t)_{t\geq0}$ acts on $f: V\mapsto \R$ as follows
+When the clock rings, the chain jumps from the current vertex to its neighbours with equal probability.
+The transition matrix of this Markov chain is $K=D^{-1}A$, where $A$ is the adjacency matrix and $D$ is the diagonal matrix with $D(x, x)=\text{deg}(x)$ the degree of $x$.
+The invariant measure of the Markov chain is $\mu(x)=\text{deg}(x)/\sum_{y\in V}\text{deg}(y)$.
+The Markov semi-group $(P_t)_{t\geq0}$ acts on $f: V\to \R$ as follows